amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 **To describe and explain Gradient Boosting Classifier in detail, we must first understand the principle of a decision tree model**

-<p style='text-align: justify;'> A tree model is like the Twenty Questions guessing game.
+A tree model is like the Twenty Questions guessing game.
 The guesser might have questions like «Is it bigger than a bread box?», «Is it alive?», etc. The size or lifeness of the thing being guessed at is a feature.
 By winnowing down what is likely or unlikely based on these questions, you end up with a likely (but possibly wrong) answer.
 Part of the strategy in 20 questions is to order the questions correctly : the first few questions should be broad, so as to eliminate large number of possibilities.
 The last few questions should be more specific to hone in on the «best» possible answer.

 Now, what happens when a Tree ML is trained on the data set, the algorithm tries to come up with a set of «questions» that are «optimal».
 Unfortunately, there is no perfect solution.
 So, there are different strategies to try to build the Tree Model.
-GBC is one of the tree models. </p>
+GBC is one of the tree models.

 **Explanation of GBC**

-<p style='text-align: justify;'> Gradient boosting is a type of machine learning boosting.
+Gradient boosting is a type of machine learning boosting.
 It relies on the intuition that the best possible next model, when combined with previous models, **minimizes the overall prediction error**.
 The key idea is to **set the target outcomes for this next model in order to minimize the error**.
 How are the targets calculated?
 The target outcome for each case in the data depends on how much changing that case’s prediction impacts the overall prediction error:

 - If a small change in the prediction for a case causes a large drop in error, then next target outcome of the case is a high value.
 Predictions from the new model that are close to its targets will reduce the error
 - If a small change in the prediction for a case causes no change in error, then next target outcome of the case is zero.
 Changing this prediction does not decrease the error.

 The name gradient boosting arises because target outcomes for each case are set based on the gradient of the error with respect to the prediction.
-Each new model takes a step in the direction that minimizes prediction error, in the space of possible predictions for each training case. </p>
+Each new model takes a step in the direction that minimizes prediction error, in the space of possible predictions for each training case.

 **Illustration for GBC**

 > Imagine 20 teams (trees).
 A boss at the top, then subordinates, then more subordinates, and so on.
 Team members are explanatory variables.
 Assume, Trees = 20 and Depth (number of members in each team) = 5.

-<p style='text-align: justify;'> So each team will have 5 members, and total members = 100.
+So each team will have 5 members, and total members = 100.
 We give them a book to read, and then they will have to answer 20 questions (Number of observations in our data).
 Assume they have binary answers: Yes or No (in our case, less than 50k or greater).
 Now, we start the process.
 The aim of the process is to maximum correct answers by building 20 teams having 5 members each.
 Any member can be a part of more than 1 team, and any member can have more than 1 more than 1 role in same team.
 The member which have maximum roles is the most important variable of our model.

 The process starts with a random guess of answers.
 Then it calculates error = Actual - Predicted Answer.
 Next step, it build a team of 5 members, which reduces the error by maximum.
 Again, it calculates the error.
 The second team (tree) has to reduce it further.
 But next team doesn't trust its previous partner fully, so it assume that answers are correct with x probability (learning rate).
 This process go on till 20 teams are build.
 So in the process, we have to decide, how many teams to build (trees), members in each team(depth) and learning team, so that error in the end is minimum.
-This can only be done by trial and error method. </p>
+This can only be done by trial and error method.

 ### Implementation: Model Tuning